 How does the application process work?

-First, check out the Trello board which has available internship projects.
+First, check out the Trello board which shows the current internship projects.
 You can access the application from both the Trello board and this page.
-After the application is submitted, we will review your application and be in touch via email within 2 weeks about interview scheduling and to ask specific follow up questions.
+After the application is submitted, we will review your application and be in touch via email within 2 weeks about scheduling an interview and discussing follow up questions.